ydahal1/ydahal1/jokes.md

-Why did the opera singer go sailing?
-They wanted to hit the high Cs.
+Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!

 [
-Fri Feb 13 00:40:58 UTC 2026
+Sat Feb 14 00:37:53 UTC 2026
  ]